enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

     ````

 #### GET /admin/teacher-salary/:teacherId
-- Description: Get detailed salary information about a specific teacher by their ID.(along with history)
+- Description: Get detailed salary information about a specific teacher by their ID (along with history).

 - Request:
   - Parameters: